 - Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese, cheddar cheese, garlic, and paprika together until combined.
 You could also do this by hand using a rubber spatula.
 Salt to taste—I add just a pinch.
 Spoon filling equally among all 24 jalapeño halves.

 - Wrap each stuffed jalapeño with a half slice of bacon and stick a toothpick through the center to assure the bacon stays in place.
 Place each on the baking rack and bake for 25-28 minutes or until the bacon is crisp to your liking.
 I like to turn the oven to broil for the last minute or two to get things extra crispy.
 Serve immediately.
 Cover leftovers and keep in the refrigerator for up to 4 days.

-- Make ahead tip: jalapeño peppers can be stuffed and wrapped 1 day in advance.
+- Make Ahead & Freezing Instructions: Jalapeño peppers can be stuffed and wrapped 1 day in advance.
 Refrigerate until ready to bake.
 You can also assemble and freeze up to 2 months.
 Thaw overnight in the refrigerator and bake as directed.

-- Mexican style or pepper jack shredded cheese is also tasty.
+- Cheese: Mexican style or pepper jack shredded cheese are also tasty.